 The Fund is subject to very high, above market risk (volatility) and is not an appropriate investment for short-term investors.
 Investments in ultra-small companies generally carry greater risk than is customarily associated with larger companies and even “small companies” for various reasons such as narrower markets (fewer investors), limited financial resources, and greater trading difficulty.

-The CRSP Cap-Based Portfolio10 Index (CRSP 10 INDEX) is an unmanaged index of roughly 1,800 ultra-small companies compiled by the Center for Research in Security Prices, with dividends reinvested.
-The Russell 2000 Index is an unmanaged, market value weighted index, which measures performance of the 2,000 companies that are between the 1,000th and 3,000th largest in the market with dividends reinvested.
+The CRSP Cap-Based Portfolio10 Index (CRSP 10 Index) is an unmanaged index of roughly 1,000 ultra-small companies compiled by the Center for Research in Security Prices.
+The Russell 2000 Index is an unmanaged, market value-weighted index, which measures performance of the 2,000 companies that are between the 1,000th and 3,000th largest in the market.
+The Lipper Micro-Cap Funds Index is an index of micro-cap funds compiled by Lipper, Inc. All indexes assume that all dividends are reinvested.
 It is not possible to invest directly in an index.

 Holdings and sector weightings are subject to change without notice.
+Percentages may not total 100 due to rounding.
 Price-to-earnings ratios, price-to-book ratios, price-to-cash flow ratios, and price-to-sales ratios all express the value of a stock’s most recent closing price as divided by the underlying company’s earnings per share, book value per share, cash flow per share, or revenues per share (respectively), all as computed over the previous 12 months.
 Beta is a quantitative measure of the volatility of the fund relative to the CRSP 10 Index over the past three years.
-A beta above 1 is more volatile than the overall market, while a beta below 1 is less volatile.
+A beta above one is more volatile than the overall market, while a beta below one is less volatile.

 The Fund is distributed by Foreside Fund Services, LLC, which is not affiliated with Bridgeway Capital Management, Inc. or any other affiliate.